lip6/coriolis/documentation/_build/html/_sources/PythonTutorial/CellNetComponent.txt

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In the |Hurricane| database, all modifications must take place inside
 an UpdateSession_.
-At the closing of a session, created or modificateds
+At the closing of a session, created or modificated
 objects are fully inserted in the database.
 This is especially true for
 the visualisation, a created component will be visible *only* only after
 the session close.